 - Understanding Choices and Decisions Drivers – buyer insights in today’s digital age should be centered on understanding the behavioral aspects of understanding the multiple choices buyers make and how they impact buying decisions.
 Many buyer choices and decisions involve underlying and often hidden goals and motivations.
 Buyer personas are intended to convey buyer insights specific to these underlying and often below the surface goals and motivations.

 - Increasing Buyer Engagement in a Digital World – what is important to not lose sight of, especially with the trendy label of the “buyer’s journey”, is that our understanding is specific to the buying decision.
 New digital technologies have caused significant disruption of the buyer decision journey.
 Creating challenges for businesses on how to engage buyers in every step of their buyer decision journey.
-The aim for marketers lies in integrating buyer insights into engagement strategies that are tied to a rich understanding of the buyer decision journey.
+The aim for marketers lies in integrating buyer insights into engagement tactics and lead generation strategies that are tied to a rich understanding of the buyer decision journey.

 - Monitoring Buyer Engagement and Buyer Decisions With Data Analytics and Intelligence – the ability to collect and analyze data on buyers have grown exponentially in the past decade.
 Data analytics and intelligence can serve the purpose of continuously monitoring how buyers engage and shifting buyer decisions.
 Consistently examining the buyer insights and buyer engagement strategies link.